 Panic attacks can be a normal reaction to a stressful situation or a part of another mental health condition.
 With panic disorder, panic attacks seem to happen for no reason.
 People who experience panic disorder fear more panic attacks and may worry that something bad will happen as a result of the panic attack.
 They may avoid places, sensations, or activities that remind them of a panic attack.

 Some people avoid any situation where they can’t escape or find help.
 They may avoid public places or even avoid leaving their home.
 This is called agoraphobia.

 Who do they affect?

 Anyone can experience panic disorder or a phobia.
-No one knows exactly what causes phobias or panic disorder, but they are likely caused by a combination of life experiences, family history, and experiences of other physical or mental health challenges.
+No one knows exactly what causes phobias or panic disorder, but they are likely caused by a combination of life experiences, family history, and experiences of other physical or mental health conditions.

 What intervention is available?

 Most people who experience problems with anxiety recognize that their fears are irrational but don’t think they can do anything to control them.
 The good news is that there are interventions available for those living with anxiety disorders.
 Recovery isn’t about eliminating anxiety.
 It’s about managing anxiety so individuals can live a fulfilling life.